elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/05/vps-hosting-security-ubuntu-20-04.md

 At this point we are looking at `sites-enabled` and `sites-available`

-Sites-available contains all of the files you might be serving, configuration, the descriptions for the virtual hosts exist in sites-available.
+Sites-available contains all of the files you might be serving, configuration, the Descriptions for the virtual hosts exist in sites-available.
 All the sites that are actually being served exists in sites-enabled.

 Sites enabled will contain a symbolic links /alias.
 This means there will be a symbolic link from the sites-enabled directory to the configuration file in the sites-available directory.